18 Junior Gold Miners Vetted By The Best

-Because of the The Van Eck Vectors Junior Gold Miners ETF (GDXJ) ETF becoming problematically large I've proposed following a Guru portfolio composed of gold miners with sub $3 billion market caps.
+Because of the Van Eck Vectors Junior Gold Miners ETF (GDXJ) becoming problematically large, I've proposed following a Guru portfolio composed of gold miners with sub $3 billion market caps.
 Following great long term investors is a strategy that academics find to work (collected research under Alpha Cloning at Quantpedia).
 One important work being Myers e.a 2001.

 GDXJ portfolio valuation